cristicojo/angular8-employee-gitlab-helm-chart/README.md

-helm chart package:
+helm chart package to deploy to kubernetes minikube

-steps are described in .gitlab-ci.yml file from gitlab --> Angular8-Employee-Docker